CAhelvetiorum/Physcommeuch/README.md

   `aug`, `fran`, `jes`, `lay`) — use `-` when not applicable, and `?` when unknown.
 - `medium` distinguishes `"Printed"` from `"Manuscript"` entries.
-- `location` is for manuscripts or unique copies (repository and shelfmark), separate from `digitalization`, which is for links to online facsimiles/scans.
+- `location` is for manuscripts or unique copies (repository and shelfmark), separate from `digitalization`, which is for links to online scans.
 - If a book has more than one language, printer variant, etc. that you want to be filterable separately, separate the values with a semicolon, e.g. `"Latin; Greek"`.
   The filter dropdowns and search will treat each part on its own.